 - disclose that their activities are supported by Intel.

-- provide weekly update to Intel on any university events during the previous week and on upcoming events which the university is conducting that could be of interest to Intel.
+- provide weekly update to Intel on any university events in which they took part during the previous week and on upcoming events which the university is conducting that could be of interest to Intel.

 - with prior notice from Intel, arrange for a tour at the university for Intel visitors to showcase Partners initiatives at the university.